patkleef/zero-trust/site/_posts/2023-10-31-network-security-groups.markdown

 ## What is next?

 In the next article, I'll continue with protecting our application and infrastructure with Entra ID conditional access.

-## Social media post

-Minimize the impact of a breach by isolating workloads with network security groups.

-When designing your network, assume that a breach will happen at some point and minimize the impact of that breach.
-This is one of the principles of Zero Trust.
-Network security groups allows us to restrict the traffic flow and isolate workloads.
-A good  practice is to deny all traffic by default and only allow the traffic that is needed.
-In this article, I tell you all about network security groups and how you can use them to follow the Zero Trust principles.